-To provide long-term data on Southern African Elasmobranchs (and Chimaera)
+To provide long-term data on South African elasmobranchs (sharks, rays and skates)

 To encourage open data sharing and communication between organisations with similar interests